Evanston, Illinois: Notable people

-University-city relations
+University relations

 A perennial debate in Evanston is the issue of Northwestern University's status as a tax-exempt institution.
 In the founding charter of Northwestern University, signed in 1851, the state granted the school an exemption from paying property taxes, and unlike other well-off private universities with statutory exemptions, it provides its own police services, but not firefighter/paramedic services.
 It pays water, sewer, communications, real property transfer taxes, and building permit fees, but not property taxes.
 Northwestern does not make Payments in Lieu of Taxes for the real estate it removes from property tax rolls.

 Its backers, like former Evanston mayor and Northwestern alumna Lorraine H. Morton, contend that the benefits of having an elite research institution justify Northwestern's tax status.
 These supporters highlight the fact that Northwestern University is the largest employer in Evanston, and that its students and faculty constitute a large consumer base for Evanston businesses.
 This controversy was revived in 2003 when the university purchased an eight-story office building downtown, removing it from the tax rolls.
 An advisory referendum put on the April elections ballot, dubbed by supporters as a "Fair Share Initiative", received a majority, but was not passed into ordinance by the City Council.

 During the tenure of Elizabeth Tisdahl as mayor, relationships between the university and Evanston improved.
-Upon arriving at Northwestern in 2009 president Morton O. Schapiro forged a strong working relationship with Tisdahl; in 2015, two announced that Northwestern would begin to donate $1 million annually to benefit city services and programs.
+Upon arriving at Northwestern in 2009 president Morton O. Schapiro forged a strong working relationship with Tisdahl; in 2015, the two announced that Northwestern would begin to donate $1 million annually to benefit city services and programs.